A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA: Search Structure

 The search proceeds in a hierarchical manner, with the level of coherence demanded gradually increasing as the swarm converges.
 This is achieved by decreasing in stages the number of segments $N$ used in the objective function $\Upsilon_N$.
-At each hierarchical stage, $\Upsilon_N$ is optimized until the swarm has reached a convergence criteria (see Appendix \ref{app:PSO_params}) at which point objective function is changed to $\Upsilon_{N'}$ (where $N'<N$).
-This sequence of decreasing $N$ values as a ladder.
+At each hierarchical stage, $\Upsilon_N$ is optimized until the swarm has reached a convergence criteria (see Appendix \ref{app:PSO_params}) at which point the objective function is changed to $\Upsilon_{N'}$ (where $N'<N$).
+This sequence of decreasing $N$ values is referred to as a ladder.
 Optimization at each level is repeated until the final step in the ladder ($N=1$) has been reached and optimized.
-The coherent search statistic $\Upsilon_{N=1}$ which has the lowest FAP out of all levels in the ladder.
+The coherent search statistic ($\Upsilon_{N=1}$) has the lowest FAP out of all levels in the ladder.

-\subsection{Multi-Peak Tracking}
+\subsection{Multi-Peak tracking}

 As discussed in Sec.~\ref{sec:Search_statistics_variation_under_noise}, using a high number of segments increases the FAP of a search using the statistic $\Upsilon_N$.
 However, a large $N$ is needed to efficiently find and localise signal peaks early in the search, especially when using broad priors.